Mahanoy Creek: Hydrology

 There are large quantities of dissolved iron and aluminum in the waters of Mahanoy Creek.
-Additionally, there are trace amounts of various metals, including cobalt, nickel, copper, zinc, and lead, sulfates, manganese, and beryllium.
+Additionally, there are trace amounts of various metals, including cobalt, nickel, copper, zinc, lead, sulfates, manganese, and beryllium.
 There are traces of numerous other metals in the waters, but their concentrations conform to drinking water standards.

 Out of the 35 or more acid mine drainage sources in the Mahanoy Creek watershed, the four most significant ones are the Locust Gap Tunnel, the Packer #5 Breach, the Packer #5 Borehole, and the Girard Mine seepage.
 The 15 most significant sources have discharges of between 29,200 liters per minute and 680 liters per minute.
 The pHs of the sources range from 3.9 to 6.7.
 The iron concentrations at these sites ranges from 2.1 to 18 milligrams per liter.
 The concentrations of manganese ranges from 0.95 to 6.4 milligrams per liter.

 The pH of the stream itself ranges from 3.6 to 8.4, while the pH of the abandoned mine drainage ranges from 2.9 to 7.4.
 The concentration of dissolved oxygen in Mahanoy Creek ranges from 2.5 to 13.1 milligrams per liter, while the concentration in the watershed's abandoned mine drainage ranges from 0.1 to 9.7 milligrams per liter.
 The dissolved iron concentration in the stream ranges from under 0.01 milligrams per liter to 6.8 milligrams per liter.
 The dissolved iron concentration in the abandoned mine drainage ranges from 0.01 to 33 milligrams per liter.
 The amount of dissolved aluminum in the creek ranges from 0.01 to 8.9 milligrams per liter and the concentration in the abandoned mine drainage ranges from under 0.01 to 17 milligrams per liter.
 The dissolved manganese concentration in the stream water ranges from 0.01 to 9.2 milligrams per liter and in the abandoned mine drainage it ranges from under 0.01 to 9.7 milligrams per liter.

 The concentration of dissolved sulfates in the waters of Mahanoy Creek ranges from 4 to 597 milligrams per liter.
 In the abandoned mine drainage in the creek's watershed, it ranges from 18 to 787 milligrams per liter.
 The dissolved nitrates concentration in the stream waters ranges from less than 0.01 to 6 milligrams per liter.
 The concentration in the abandoned mine drainage ranges from less than 0.01 to 0.4 milligrams per liter.
 In the stream water, the concentration of dissolved phosphorus ranges from less than 0.01 to 0.3 milligrams per liter.
 In the abandoned mine drainage, the range is 0 to 139 milligrams per liter.